You have a mother.

 Hers didn’t.

-Everything with a backbone comes from something like her.
+Everything with a backbone comes from her.
 Fish, amphibians, reptiles, birds, mammals, you.

 Haikouichthys